-- Option A: Use less than 2667 gallons per 12 month period of HAP containing materials used for surface coatings, touchup and repairs, washoff operations, cleaning, and any other surface finishing materials containing HAP
+- Option A: Use less than 2667 gallons per 12 month period of Hazardous Air Pollutant (HAP) containing materials used for surface coatings, touchup and repairs, washoff operations, cleaning, and any other surface finishing materials containing HAP; or

-Option B: Facility-wide HAP emissions of less than 10 tons of any one hazardous air pollutant and less than 25 tons of any combination of hazardous air pollutants per 12-month periods.
+- Option B: Facility-wide HAP emissions of less than 10 tons of any one HAP and less than 25 tons of any combination of HAPs per 12-month periods.

 If the operations covered by construction permits are located in one of the eight coastal counties of the Coastal Zone under DHEC-OCRM's jurisdiction (Beaufort, Berkeley, Charleston, Colleton, Dorchester, Georgetown, Horry and Jasper), then a coastal zone consistency certification may be required.

 - Wood Working Emissions Estimator - Wood Waste: Calculates PM, PM10, and PM2.5 emissions using the amount of waste collected and the capture efficiency of waste collection devices.

 - Wood Working Emissions Estimator - Wood Throughput: Calculates PM, PM10, and PM2.5 emissions from wood working equipment based on process throughput rates and emission factors.

 - Wood Working Emission Estimator - Combustion: Calculates PM, PM10, PM2.5, VOC and NOX emissions from combustion sources using AP-42 emission factors.

 - Wood Working Emissions Estimator - Surface Finishing: Calculates PM, PM10, PM2.5, VOC and HAP emissions from paints, solvents, glues, etc using a material balance.